Become an Architect

 In this section, we introduce the three general requirements to obtain an architect license: Education, Experience, and Examination.
 We provide various ways you can progress through each area to become a licensed, practicing California architect.

-Licensees are also expected to be familiar with the Architects Practice Act, which includes the laws and regulations governing the practice of architecture.
+Licensees are also expected to be familiar with the Architects Practice Act (Act), which includes the statutes and regulations governing the practice of architecture.